 AV Mahjong Club (Japan) (Unl)

-About AV Mahjong Club (Japan) (Unl)
+What is AV Mahjong Club (Japan) (Unl)?

 AV Mahjong Club (Japan) (Unl) is an unlicensed Mahjong game for the Nintendo Entertainment System.
 As an unlicensed title, it was not officially approved or distributed by Nintendo, and it likely circulated through unofficial channels primarily in Japan.
 The game belongs to the Mahjong genre, a traditional tile-based game that was adapted into many video game formats during the NES era.
 Given its unlicensed status, the exact release year is not well documented, but it fits within the late 1980s to early 1990s timeframe when many unlicensed games appeared for the NES.